 Noneif source is not valid Python code, but is a prefix of valid Python code.

 If there is a problem with source, an exception will be raised.
-SyntaxError is raised if there is invalid Python syntax, and OverflowError if there is an invalid numeric constant.
+SyntaxError is raised if there is invalid Python syntax, and OverflowError or ValueError if there is an invalid literal.

 The symbol argument determines whether source is compiled

 as a statement (

 'eval').
 Any other value will cause ValueError to

 Caveat: It is possible (but not likely) that the parser stops parsing with a successful outcome before reaching the end of the source; in this case, trailing symbols may be ignored instead of causing an error.
 For example, a backslash followed by two newlines may be followed by arbitrary garbage.
 This will be fixed once the API for the parser is better.

 __future__statement, the instance 'remembers' and compiles all subsequent program texts with the statement in force.

 A note on version compatibility: the Compile and CommandCompiler are new in Python 2.2.
 If you want to enable the future-tracking features of 2.2 but also retain compatibility with 2.1 and earlier versions of Python you can either write

 try: from codeop import CommandCompiler compile_command = CommandCompiler() del CommandCompiler except ImportError: from codeop import compile_command